Skip to main content

 ssh: connect to host {Host} port 22: Operation timed out

-This error occurs when a timeout occurs while attempting to connect to the server.
+This error occurs when a timeout happens while trying to connect to the server.

 ssh -i {SSH key file} ubuntu@'{HOST}' -v